lscoppitto/docs-v3/docs/reference/api/zdm/index.md

-# zDeviceManager APIs
+# Zerynth Device Manager APIs

 ## Introduction
-The **zDeviceManager REST APIs** offer access to devices, job and FOTA services, as well as workspaces and fleets.
+The **Zerynth Device Manager REST APIs** offer access to devices, job and FOTA services, as well as workspaces and fleets.
 This API can be called from any application that can send an HTTPS request and receive an HTTPS response.

 !!! note